shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

 5. Open the **AzureSiteRecoveryProvider.exe** installer you downloaded a moment ago.
 On the **Microsoft Update** tab, select **Off** and select **Next**.
 Accept the default installation location and select **Install**.

+    > **Note:** If you are prompted with a pop-up like the latest version of the Provider is installed on this server.
+Would you like to proceed to registration? select Yes.
+(You can directly jump to the next step in that case.)

      ![Screenshot of the ASR provider installer.](Images/upd-asr-provider-install.png "Azure Site Recovery Provider Setup")

 6. When the installation has completed select **Register**.
 Browse to the location of the key file you downloaded.
 When the key is loaded select **Next**.

      ![Screenshot of the ASR provider registration settings.](Images/upd-asr-registration.png "Key file registration")

-7. Select **Connect directly to Azure Site Recovery without a proxy server** and select **Next**.
+7. Select **Connect directly to Azure Site Recovery without a proxy server (1)** and select **Next (2)**.
 The registration of the Hyper-V host with Azure Site Recovery will begin.

      ![Screenshot of the ASR provider registration settings.](Images/upd-e3-t2-s8.png)